MacKenzie Gore: Minor leagues

 Gore was considered one of the top prospects for the 2017 Major League Baseball draft.
 He was drafted by the San Diego Padres with the third overall pick.
-He signed a rookie contract on June 23, 2017.
+He signed a rookie contract on June 23, 2017 and agreed to a signing bonus of $6.7 million.
 He spent 2017 with the Arizona League Padres where he pitched in seven games, posting a 0–1 record, a 1.27 ERA, and a 0.98 WHIP in seven starts.
 He spent 2018 with the Fort Wayne TinCaps, going 2–5 with a 4.45 ERA over 16 starts.

 Gore began 2019 with the Lake Elsinore Storm, earning California League All-Star honors.
 That June, he was named to the 2019 All-Star Futures Game.
 After pitching to a 7–1 record and a 1.02 ERA over 15 starts, striking out 110 batters over 79 1/3 innings, he was promoted to the Amarillo Sod Poodles in early July.
 He produced a 2–1 record with a 4.15 ERA over 21 2/3 innings for Amarillo.

 At the start of 2020, MLB Pipeline rated Gore as the best pitching prospect in minor league baseball and the fifth best prospect overall.
 He did not play a game in 2020 due to the cancellation of the season caused by the COVID-19 pandemic.
 Gore began the 2021 season with the El Paso Chihuahuas, but was placed on the injured list after compiling a 5.85 ERA over six starts to go along with a lingering blister and various mechanical issues.
 Gore made three rehab appearances before he was assigned to the San Antonio Missions with whom he threw eight innings in which he walked nine, struck out 16, and gave up three earned runs.
 He ended the season being ranked the 56th overall best prospect in baseball and the fourth best left handed pitching prospect.
 He was assigned to the Peoria Javelinas of the Arizona Fall League after the season.
 On November 19, 2021, the Padres added Gore to their 40-man roster to protect him from the Rule 5 draft.